 There will be a limited amount of time for each version of the quiz (likely 12-15 minutes for each step), and each quiz will be worth the same amount in the overall score.

-For the 2024 International Geography Championships, the Symposium offers students a chance to present their own research.
-First, students will write a 2000-3500 word geographic-themed research paper on a topic of their choice.
-The research paper must be entirely original, though it is permitted for students to submit a relevant paper that they have previously written as part of their academic studies in school or homeschooling.
+Prior to IGC, students will write a 2000-3500 word geographic-themed research paper (there is no specific focus that the paper will need to take) on a topic of their choice.
+The research paper must be entirely original, though it is permitted for students to submit a relevant paper that they have previously written as part of their academic studies in school or homeschooling (though not a paper submitted for consideration at a past IGC or International History Olympiad).
 Papers must be formatted to include proper footnotes and a bibliography and should include a wide variety of sources.
 Any evidence of plagiarism will lead to immediate disqualification.

 Note: You are welcome to use whichever citation format you prefer, although you must cite sources.
 Footnotes are preferred over endnotes, if you are using footnotes.
 You are also welcome to use MLA format (whereby, you would just indicate the author’s name [and work if citing more than one source by the same author] in parentheses, followed by the relevant page number).
 For all papers, a bibliography must be included, and a wide variety of sources (especially primary sources and interviews) is encouraged.